 Enhanced levels of services are based on the participant's behavioral or medical support needs.
-Effective 1/1/18, at least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional certifications or degrees:
+At least one staff (direct, contracted, or in a consulting capacity) providing enhanced levels of Respite must have one of the following professional certifications or degrees:

-- NADD Competency-Based Clinical Certification; - NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - · Board Certified Assistant Behavior Analyst; or - Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.
+NADD Competency-Based Clinical Certification;

+- NADD Competency-Based Dual Diagnosis Certification; - NADD Competency-Based Direct-Support Professional Certification; - Registered Behavior Technician; - Certified Nursing Assistant; - Board Certified Assistant Behavior Analyst; or

+• Bachelor's Degree or higher in Psychology, Special Education, Education, Counseling, Social Work or Gerontology.

-- 1. Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania. - 2.
-Have a signed ODP Provider Agreement on file with ODP. - 3.
-Complete standard ODP required orientation and training. - 4.
-New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures. - 5.
-Have Commercial General Liability Insurance. - 6.
-Have documentation that all vehicles used in the provision of the Respite service have automobile insurance. - 7.
-Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection. - 8.
-Have Workers' Compensation Insurance in accordance with state law. - 9.
-Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan and medical plan which includes but is not limited to communication, mobility, behavioral, and medical needs. - 10.
-Comply with Department standards related to provider qualifications.
+Agencies must meet the following standards regardless of provider service location: 1.
+Have a waiver service location in Pennsylvania, Washington DC, Virginia or a state contiguous to Pennsylvania.

+4. New providers demonstrate compliance with ODP standards through completion of a self-assessment and validation of required documentation, policies and procedures.

+6. Have documentation that all vehicles used in the provision of the Respite service have automobile insurance.

+7. Have documentation that all vehicles used in the provision of the Respite service have current State motor vehicle registration and inspection.

+9. Ensure that staff (direct, contracted, or in a consulting capacity) have been trained to meet the needs of the participant to carry out the service plan and medical plan which includes but is not limited to communication, mobility, behavioral, and medical needs.

+10. Comply with Department standards related to provider qualifications.

+The provider must maintain documentation that staff (working for or contracted with the agency) meet the following requirements prior to rendering Respite services to participants with a medically complex condition:

+1. How a bish ashaal dialawa an aminalant

+1. Have a high school diploma or equivalent.

+2. Have received training by a medical professional that is specific to the participant's medical needs prior to rendering the service on:

+a.
+Specialized equipment that is medically necessary for the health and safety of the participant including, but not limited to, ventilators, suction machines, other respiratory and oxygen supplying equipment, monitoring equipment, and equipment for mobility and transferring.

+b.
+Nutritional, hydration, and special diet needs;

+c.
+Fall prevention;

+d.
+Risk factors and monitoring for skin integrity;

+e.
+Risk factors and monitoring for urinary tract infections;

+f.
+Medical plan related to elimination assistance, urinary and bowel functioning; and g.
+Appropriate age and developmental needs of the child.